Jefferson County, Arkansas: Government

+Infrastructure

 The state has built a number of correctional facilities in and near Pine Bluff, and moved the headquarters of the Arkansas Department of Corrections (ADC) to here in 1979.
 The administrative Annex East is on Harding Avenue in Pine Bluff, south of city hall.
 The Diagnostic Unit, the Pine Bluff Unit, and the Randall L. Williams Correctional Facility are in the "Pine Bluff Complex" in Pine Bluff.
 The headquarters of the Arkansas Correctional School system are within the Pine Bluff Complex.

 The Arkansas Department of Community Correction Southeast Arkansas Community Corrections Center is in Pine Bluff.
 The Maximum Security Unit is 25 mi north of central Pine Bluff and off Arkansas Highway 15 in unincorporated Jefferson County.
 The Tucker Unit is also located north of Pine Bluff.
 Historically the Arkansas Boys' Industrial School and the Arkansas Negro Boys' Industrial School were in the county.

 Politics

 Jefferson County is strongly Democratic in races for president, governor, and the United States Senate.
 In the Reconstruction Era, the county's majority black residents favored presidential candidates from the Republican Party in every election from 1868 to 1888.
 In the early 1890s, white Southern Democrats passed laws to disenfranchise black voters from engaging in the political process, a process which ended by the 1960s, and blacks began to favor voting for Democrats and southern whites favored the Republicans.
 Since 1892, Democrats have carried the county in all but three presidential elections, when Republican William McKinley won it in 1900, American Independent Party candidate George Wallace won it in 1968 and Republican Richard Nixon won it in 1972, the latter whom carried every county in Arkansas.
-No Republican since George H. W. Bush in 1988 has won over 40% of the county's vote, although [Joe Biden] is the first Democrat since that year to get under 60% in the county.
+No Republican since George H. W. Bush in 1988 has won over 40% of the county's vote, although Joe Biden is the first Democrat since that year to get under 60% in the county.

-In the style of many urban counties in the Barack Obama and post-Obama eras, the Democratic Party continues to enjoy a strong following in Jefferson County, even as the non-urban areas has deeply turned against the party.
+In the style of many urban counties in the Barack Obama and post-Obama eras, the Democratic Party continues to enjoy a strong following in Jefferson County, even as the non-urban areas have deeply turned against the party.